NeuroDataDesign/tealeaf/book-reports/sporf.md

 ## Methods

-## Drawbacks / areas for improvement

-- SPORF (and all oblique ensembles) forfeit

 ## Needs

-- SPORF for regression (uni- and multi-variate) is not implemented
+- SPORF for regression is not implemented
+- Seems like no one knows how to do multivariate regression with RF and its varients

+## Outstanding questions

+- How does SPORF maintain interpretability if splits are obique?
+- Is SPORF consistently an improvement over RF?